juliosong/blog/_posts/2020-04-23-generative-grammar-of-i-ching-part6.md

 {% include figure image_path="/assets/images/leibniz-bohr.png" alt="Leibniz's copy of I Ching hexagrams and Bohr's coat of arms with the yin-yang symbol" caption="[Leibniz's copy of _I-Ching_ hexagrams](https://commons.wikimedia.org/wiki/File:Diagram_of_I_Ching_hexagrams_owned_by_Gottfried_Wilhelm_Leibniz,_1701.jpg) (left) and [Bohr's coat of arms](https://commons.wikimedia.org/wiki/File:Coat_of_Arms_of_Niels_Bohr.svg) (right)" %}

 In our own era, the advent of new technology has only increased the public's interest in this ancient "book of wisdom" and its implications for various domains of knowledge.
 For instance, I have seen repeated attempts to draw parallelisms between the _I Ching_ and DNA (see [this book](https://books.google.com/books/about/I_Ching_and_the_Genetic_Code.html?id=0X0IAAAACAAJ&source=kp_book_description&redir_esc=y), [this paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3575644/), and [this blogpost](https://taobabe.rocks/dna-and-the-i-ching-the-connection/)).
-I'm not in a position to evaluate the scientific validity of these attempts, though I find [this blogger](https://aeon.co/essays/forget-prophecy-the-i-ching-is-an-uncertainty-machine) "cold water" not without reason:
+I don't have the expertise to evaluate the scientific validity of these attempts, though I find [this blogger](https://aeon.co/essays/forget-prophecy-the-i-ching-is-an-uncertainty-machine) "cold water" not without reason:
 >On the internet, whole armies of crazies advanced their theories about the book.

-My personal opinion on this renewed _I Ching_ craze is that any serious result in "applied _I Ching_ studies"---if that's a qualified field of study at all---must be based on scholarly team effort rather than merely enthusiastic surmise.
+My personal opinion on this renewed _I Ching_ craze is that any serious result in "applied _I Ching_ studies"---if that's a well-defined area of study at all---must be based on scholarly team effort rather than merely enthusiastic surmise.
 Former President of Peking University [Hu Shih](https://en.wikipedia.org/wiki/Hu_Shih) (<span class="hanyu">胡適</span>) has a famous epithet regarding the methodology of learning: [Daring in putting forward hypotheses; careful in searching for proofs](http://readopac1.ncl.edu.tw/nclserialFront/search/summny_list.jsp?sysId=0005762457&dtdId=000040) (<a href="http://terms.naer.edu.tw/detail/1302054/?index=7"><span class="hanyu">大膽假設小心求證</span></a>).
 I find this a great criterion to follow, especially as we step into a zone as mysterious as the _I Ching_.

 In the last years of his life, Confucius told his disciples that if he could live longer he'd devote his remaining time to the _I Ching_.
 >The Master said, "If some years were added to my life, I would give five or ten to the study of the Yi, and then I might come to be without great faults."<br>